hybridgroup/cylon-ble/README.markdown

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

-This repository contains the Cylon adaptor for Bluetooth Low Energy (LE).
+This repository contains the Cylon adaptor/drivers to connect to Bluetooth Low Energy (LE) peripherals.
+It uses the Noble node module (https://github.com/sandeepmistry/noble) created by [@sandeepmistry](https://github.com/sandeepmistry) thank you!

 For more information about Cylon, check out the repo at https://github.com/hybridgroup/cylon